JonathanWilbur/libsyscall/README.md

 My interest in this is for bootstrapping.
 This is so little assembly that you could inspect the ELF file and understand it entirely.
-This can be linked with hyper-minmal C programs to produce hyper-minimal compilers and other build tools with the minimal ability to read and write files.
+This can be linked with hyper-minimal C programs to produce hyper-minimal compilers and other build tools with the minimal ability to read and write files.

 ## Usage